showyourwork/showyourwork/docs/faqs.rst

 page on |showyourwork| GitHub repo.
 Also make sure to check out the list of `closed issues <https://github.com/showyourwork/showyourwork/issues?q=is%3Aissue+is%3Aclosed>`__, where you might find that others have run into your exact problem before.
+Finally, always make sure you are using the latest version of |showyourwork|, as your error could be due to a bug we have since fixed!
+You can always upgrade to the latest version by running ``pip install -U showyourwork``.

 Debugging local builds